i2p/i2p.www/i2p2www/spec/proposals/148-eddsa-blake2b-ed25519.rst

 Design
 ======

-Modify the existing Ed25519 and Red25519 signature types to use BLAKE2b-512 instead of SHA-512.
+Modify the existing RedDSA_SHA512_Ed25519 signature type to use BLAKE2b-512 instead of SHA-512.
 Add unique personalization strings for each use case.
-Use the BLAKE2b salt feature for Ed25519.
+The new signature type may be used for both unblinded and blinded leasesets.

 Justification